rhondabacher/TimeCourse-plot/README.md

 # Plot genes from mouse and human time course

-This shiny app expects that you have the normalized data on your desktop with the names:
+This shiny app expects that you have a folder on your Desktop names VizShinyFiles with the following files:

+HUMAN_normEC.csv

+MOUSE_normEC.csv

+miRNAhuman_normEC

+Human_PeakSummary.csv

-HUMAN_normEC.csv and MOUSE_normEC.csv
+MOUSE_normEC.csv

 Entering a gene name will output gene expression plots for each the time course datasets on the raw and log scale.